invent-framework/invent/docs/tutorial1.md

 PyperCard uses [PyScript](https://pyscript.com/), a browser based Python platform.

-It means that getting PyperCard is simply an addition to some HTML.
+It means that getting PyperCard is as simple as adding a few lines to some HTML.

 This ensures PyperCard is installed as a module in your browser-based Python environment.